On this page

 The OAuth 2.0 spec has four important roles:

-The "authorization server" — The server that issues the access token.
-In this case Okta is the authorization server.
+- authorization server: The server that manages access and issues access tokens.
+In this case, Okta is the authorization server.

 Other important terms:

-- An OAuth 2.0 "grant" is the authorization given (or "granted") to the client by the user.
-Examples of grants are "authorization code" and "client credentials".
+- OAuth 2.0 grant: The authorization given (or granted) to the client by the user.
+Examples of grants are Authorization Code and Client Credentials.
 Each OAuth grant has a corresponding flow.
 See Choose an OAuth 2.0 flow.

-- The "access token" is issued by the authorization server (Okta) in exchange for the grant.
+- access token: The token issued by the authorization server (Okta) in exchange for the grant.

-- The "refresh token" is an optional token that is exchanged for a new access token if the access token has expired.
+- refresh token: An optional token that is exchanged for a new access token if the access token has expired.

-The usual OAuth 2.0 grant flow looks like this:
+The usual OAuth 2.0 authorization code flow looks like this:

-- Client requests authorization from the resource owner (usually the user).
+- The client requests authorization from the resource owner (usually the user).

-- If the user gives authorization, the client passes the authorization grant to the authorization server (in this case Okta).
+- If the owner gives authorization, the client passes the authorization grant to the authorization server (in this case Okta).